OlaleyeAyobami/OlaleyeAyobami/README.md

 ## Objective

-My journey in security has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
-While I'm particularly interested in roles within Security Operations Centers, such as Tier 1 Analyst positions, I'm open to exploring other cybersecurity roles that align with my interests and expertise.
+My journey in IT has led me to develop a passion for networking and cybersecurity, and I am now eager to transition into this field.
+While I'm particularly interested in roles such as Network Engineer and Network Administrator, I'm open to exploring other networking and cybersecurity roles that align with my interests and expertise.

 ## Skills